HannSO/Mars-Rover/README.md

   *Grid class*
   - The grid class models the plateau (named grid for ease of spelling!).
 It is initialized with a 2 coordinates - the second of which defaults to [0,0] if not entered.
 (The controller allows this default to occur).

   - There are private methods which clarify what the lower boundary and upper boundary of the x and y values.
 Given that the brief specifies that the inputted coordinate would be the upper-right corner, these are potentially unnecessary for an MVP.
 There could be a method which ensures that the positive values are inputted for the upper-right coordinate on initialization, and the other coordinate is always set to [0,0].
    My approach does, however, allow for flexibility/recyclability.
 If the grid was part of larger grid, for example, and the second coordinate was (-5,-5), it would still function.
 And, there is an option to set the second coordinate.

    *PARSERS & CONTROLLERS*

-   - These have been designed to respond to the exact input type specified by the brief and create the relevant rovers and grids with commands.
+   - These have been designed to respond to the exact input type specified by the brief and create the relevant rovers and grids with command.

    *Grid Parser*
    - Handles all the input and is responsible for selecting relevant lines to create grid, and returning a grid object to the Controller.